Herniated or Slipped Disks, Back Pain, and Bacteria

-Researchers in Denmark have made an exciting discovery which suggests that surgery could sometimes be avoided.
+Researchers from the University of Southern Denmark have made an exciting discovery which suggests that surgery could sometimes be avoided.
 The scientists have found bacterial infections in some herniated disks.
 They believe that 20% to 40% of chronic back pain cases associated with a herniation are produced by a bacterial infection.
 The scientists also say that antibiotics can reduce the pain.

 The research has created a great deal of interest amongst spinal surgeons.
 A leading surgeon in the UK has said that the Danish discovery is so important that the researchers deserve a Nobel Prize.
 Other spine doctors are more cautious in their evaluation of the research and say that talk about a Nobel Prize is far too premature.
 Many doctors and scientists say that the research results are promising but that further investigations are needed.

 What is a Spinal or Intervertebral Disk (or Disc)?

 Disks are short, cartilaginous cylinders that are located between the vertebrae, or bones, of the spine.
 The disks absorb shock created by movements such as running and jumping and also prevent the vertebrae from grinding against each other and breaking down.

 - The annulus fibrosis is the tough and fibrous outer surface of the disk.